ChGol/BankTraining/README.md

   &ensp;&ensp;&nbsp; You have to run initial MySQL comands from BankTraining/src/main/resources/MySQLimport file,

-  &ensp;&ensp;&nbsp; There can by problem with setting session timezone for jdbc.
+  &ensp;&ensp;&nbsp; There can be problem with setting session timezone for jdbc.
 To solve it, put this line in jdbc.properties:

   &ensp;&ensp;&nbsp; `database.url=jdbc:mysql://localhost:3306/bankTraining?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC`